 Note: Be sure to finely chop the vegetables and fruits, as this will help your dog to digest them and take in the nutrients they offer.

-When preparing the meat, you can cube the meat to make it easier for your dog to consume it based on their size.
+When preparing the meat, you can cube the meat to make it easier for your dog to consume it based on its size.
 For example, a husky will have an easy time tearing apart larger chunks of meat, whereas a pug will need much smaller cubes.

 Can Puppies Eat Raw Food?